-The Langeberg Local Municipality is not legally obliged to establish a Disaster Management Centre.
-However, Langeberg Municipality does consult with and operate in close collaboration with the Cape Winelands District Disaster Management Centre.
+Langeberg Municipality consult with and operate in close collaboration with the Cape Winelands District Disaster Management Centre.

 The Disaster Management Centre of the Cape Winelands District Municipality must aim to prevent or reduce the risk of disasters, mitigate the severity or consequences of disasters, prepare for emergencies, respond rapidly and effectively to disasters and to implement post-disaster recovery and rehabilitation within the municipality by monitoring, integrating, coordinating and directing the disaster risk management activities of all role players.